 For applicant’s reference only:

 The City of Springfield currently bills for EMS Transport Services.
 All monies recovered are deposited in the Fire Enhancement Fund.
 The City of Springfield has adopted the practice of “soft-billing” the residents residing in the Springfield City Limits.
 Although you may receive an invoice, our billing agent will accept the insurance reimbursement as payment in full for such residents and at no time, will any balance be turned over to a collection agency.
-If you receive a payment from your insurance agency, please submit such payment to the following address:
+If you have billing questions, please contact our billing agency at the following number:

 Springfield Fire Rescue Division